OpenVAA/voting-advice-application/frontend/README.md

 # WIP: Frontend app structure / state management

+# HOX!
+THIS IS NOT YET UPDATED AFTER THE REFACTOR

 ## Getting started

 To see the thing in action, just fire up `/frontend/yarn dev` and open the root in the browser.